11: Paramedic Break Time

 Just like police and firefighters, emergency medical response technicians need to be on-call when the worst happens.
 This proposition would ensure that workers are compensated for missed or interrupted breaks.

-This initiative is being pushed by an industry looking for a special carve-out from state labor law.
-They should just follow the rules
+This initiative is being pushed by an industry looking for a special carve-out from state labor law so that they can dodge legal penalties and keep costs down.
+If there are problems with the recent Supreme Court ruling, they should be addressed through the legislative process.

 American Medical Response